 Professor Toma’s research examines how people understand and relate to one another when interacting via communication technologies (online dating, social network sites, blogs, etc.).
 She focuses on the impact of communication technologies on relational processes such as: Impression management and impression formation, Deception and trust, Self-worth, self-esteem and emotional well-being, and Interpersonal attraction and relationship development, She is also interested in how language is produced and interpreted in computer-mediated contexts, especially as it relates to self-presenters’ deceptiveness and perceived trustworthiness.

 Professor Ray Anderson

-Professor Ray Anderson was with the J-School from 1981-1996.
+Professor Ray Anderson was with SJMC from 1981-1996.
 He taught graduate seminars in specialized reporting as well as courses in feature writing, public affairs reporting, foreign reporting and editorial and column writing.
-A long-time reporter for The New York Times, Ray spent many years in Eastern Europe as a correspondent before leaving the newspaper to join the School as a professional in residence.
-He often returned to the Times over summer breaks to work the copy desk, and in his later years with the School he signed on during the summers with The International Herald Tribune. email@example.com
+A long-time reporter for The New York Times, Ray spent many years in Eastern Europe as a correspondent before leaving the newspaper to join the school as a professional in residence.
+He often returned to the Times over summer breaks to work the copy desk, and in his later years with the school he signed on during the summers with The International Herald Tribune. email@example.com

 Professor Robert Drechsel